Duxah/FreePCB-2/README.md

 ***

-_Warning!
-This document has been translated into English from another language (the author is not responsible for the inaccuracy of the translation, if any)_
+_This document has been translated into English from another language (the author is not responsible for the inaccuracy of the translation, if any)_

 ***